wiebez2/wiebez2.github.io/README.md

 ## Acknowledgments
  - Thank you for the peer editing done by the  members of Stuart Little; Shaun Cheriyan, and Aswin Manoj.
  - Instruction set takes inspiration from Andrew Etter's _Modern Technical Writing: An Introduction to Software Documentation_.
- - This repository uses the [minimalist theme](https://github.com/pages-themes/minimal).
+ - This project uses the [minimalist theme](https://github.com/pages-themes/minimal).

 ## FAQ